JoaoMinistro17/Socket-RMI-Java/README.md

-# FSD - Distributed Systems
+# Distributed Systems

-FSD stands for distributed systems fundamentals (Fundamentos dos Sistemas Distribuídos)

-This project consists in the client/server communication with java sockets and RMI.
+This project consists in client/server communication using socket and RMI.

 ## Instalation
 Clone this repository: